-Strategic Report and In our opinion, based on the work undertaken in the course of the audit: Directors' Report • the information given in the Strategic Report and the Directors' Report for the financial year for which the Financial Statements are prepared is consistent with the Financial Statements; and the Strategic Report and the Directors' Report have been prepared in accordance with applicable legal requirements.
+Strategic Report and Directors' Report

+Except for the matter described in the Basis for qualified opinion section of our report, in our opinion, based on the work undertaken in the course of the audit:

+- the information given in the Strategic Report and the Directors' Report for the financial year for which the Financial Statements are prepared is consistent with the Financial Statements; and - the Strategic Report and the Directors' Report have been prepared in accordance with applicable legal requirements.

 In the light of the knowledge and understanding of the Company and its environment obtained in the course of the audit, we have not identified material misstatements in the Strategic Report or the Directors' Report.

+Directors' Remuneration

-Directors' Remuneration In our opinion, the part of the Directors' Remuneration Report to be audited has been properly prepared in accordance with the Companies Act 2006.
-Matters on which we are required to report We have nothing to report in respect of the following matters in relation to which the Companies Act 2006 requires us to report to you if, in our opinion: by exception adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or the Financial Statements and the part of the Directors' Remuneration Report to be audited are not in agreement with the accounting records and returns; or · certain disclosures of Directors' Remuneration specified by law are not made; or • we have not received all the information and explanations we require for our audit.
+In our opinion, the part of the Directors' Remuneration Report to be audited has been properly prepared in accordance with the Companies Act 2006.

+Matters on which we are required to report by exception

+We have nothing to report in respect of the following matters in relation to which the Companies Act 2006 requires us to report to you if, in our opinion:

+- adequate accounting records have not been kept by the Company, or returns adequate for our audit have not been received from branches not visited by us; or - the Company Financial Statements and the part of the Directors' Remuneration Report to be audited are not in agreement with the accounting records and returns; or - · certain disclosures of Directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.